Ryan-Daley/Website/src/pages/index.md

 ## Miscellaneous

-- 🚀 A more interesting version of my CV/portfolio [exists here](https://ryan-daley.github.io/portfolio.github.io/) - PLEASE NOTE it is not optimised for mobile/small screens.
-While it will work, for best viewing experience use a Laptop/Ipad size screen!
+- 🚀 A more interesting version of my CV/portfolio [exists here](https://ryan-daley.github.io/portfolio.github.io/) - Please note it is not optimised for mobile.
+While it will work, for best viewing experience use a computer/Ipad size screen!

 - 🖥 New MacOS convert

-- 🕹️ Currently interested in getting to grips with large language models and NLP as a whole
+- 🕹️ Currently getting to grips with large language models and NLP as a whole

 - 🎹 I'm always playing piano.
 My favourite classical composer has to be Chopin.
 [Check this piece out!](https://www.youtube.com/watch?v=pHlqEvAwdVc)